leeturner/leeturner.me/content/now.md

 Inspired by [Derek Sivers's now page](https://sive.rs/now) this is where you can find out what I'm doing now.
 You can find out more about `/now` pages [here](https://nownownow.com/about).

-Last updated: June 19, 2023, from Brighton, UK.
+Last updated: May 27, 2024, from Brighton, UK.

 ### My Communities